oxheadalpha/xtz-shots-website/getting-started.md

 We are [Oxhead Alpha](https://www.oxheadalpha.com/), a blockchain infrastructure company.

-We maintain the [Tezos Suite](https://medium.com/the-aleph) of open-source software projects to deploy secure bakers and nodes.
+We maintain a [series of open source infrastructure projects](https://github.com/oxheadalpha) to further the tezos ecosystem of open-source software projects to deploy secure bakers and nodes.

 Contact us if you need help with: